 - C2.10.1 A standard module is worth 20 credits.
-It equates to the learning activity expected from one sixth of a fulltime undergraduate year. - C2.10.2 Modules may be developed of varying sizes up to a maximum of 120 credits.
-Module size will be determined at CourseApproval.
+It equates to the learning activity expected from one sixth of a full-time undergraduate year. - C2.10.2 For Undergraduate and Postgraduate taught courses module size must comply with the following guidelines: